Mahmood-Hoseini/NoLoGo/README.md

 - Inpaint logo area using [generative image inpainting with contextual attention](https://arxiv.org/abs/1801.07892)

 ## Prerequisites
-This code has been tested on Ubuntu 18.04 and the following are the main components that need to be installed:
+This code has been tested on Ubuntu 18.04 and the following are the main components that need to be installed (see requirements.txt):
 - Python3
 - matplotlib
 - numpy 1.17.0